Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 I'm Michal.

 My focus for the 6 months between February and July 2016 is to spend at least 222 hours on coding and 61 hours on learning concepts in order to start building blockchain software full time.
-You can look up whether I work hard enough with this [Beeminder] chart, and then have a look around to see how I'm doing.
+You can look up whether I work hard enough with this [Beeminder] chart, and then have a look around to see how I'm doing (hey, I could really use your advice).

-To boost my confidence, I have made an oath not to change this direction for 2 years unless I fail by July, or if the odds of having minimum positive impact* will fall below 60:40 (based on oppinion of at least 2 trusted experts, one of whom is my future employer).
-I use self-regulation techniques as taught by [CFAR], with a couple of personal tweaks based on academic research and resources stored on [LessWrong].
+I have made an oath not to change this direction for 2 years unless I fail by July, or if the odds of having minimum positive impact* will fall below 60:40 (based on oppinion of at least 2 trusted experts, one of whom is my future employer).
+I use self-regulation techniques as taught by [CFAR], with a couple of personal tweaks based on resources stored on [LessWrong].

 I have made my decision based on 12 months of ignoring data from both my [system 1] and friendly advice from others.
 If there's any advice you're kind enough to share with me now, there's a great chance it's going to a big boost and turn out generally awesome.